nghosh24/power-outages/README.md

 The dataset includes information about the major outages, as well as geographical, climatic, land-use characteristics, electricity consumption patterns and economic characteristics of the states affected by the outages.

-In this project, I will clean the data set and conduct exploratory data analysis in order to gain a basic understanding of the information provided.
-I will then analysze the missingness mechanisms and dependency of the data set.
+First, I will clean the data set and conduct exploratory data analysis in order to gain a basic understanding of the information provided.
+I will then analyze the missingness mechanisms and dependency of the data set.

 Finally, I will explore my research question, which is that given the outage start time, and OTHER VARIABLES, can we predict how many people the outage will affect?
 This is important because when more customers are affected, this in turn leads to more resources spent towards restoring proper functionality.